timdouglas/sublime-less2css/README.md

     * If neither of the two cases above have been met the CSS file will be stored in the same folder as the LESS file is in.

 ## outputFile
 When you specify an output file, this will be the file name used to compile **all** LESS files to.
 The content of the file will be overwritten after each compile.
-When you build all LESS file in the LESS base folder through *Project \ Less>Css \ Compile all less in less base directory to css* you will only have the CSS of the last compiled file!
+When you build all LESS file in the LESS base folder through *Tools \ Less>Css \ Compile all less in less base directory to css* you will only have the CSS of the last compiled file!
 Assign an empty string to have each LESS file compiled to its CSS counterpart, ie: site.less will become site.css.

 ## showErrorWithWindow
 At the moment this parameter does not have any use.